datacarpentry/sql-ecology-lesson/00-sql-introduction.md

 # Motivation

 To start, let's orient ourselves in our project workflow.
-Previously, we used Excel and OpenRefine to go from from messy, human created data to cleaned, computer-readable data.
+Previously, we used Excel and OpenRefine to go from messy, human created data to cleaned, computer-readable data.
 Now we're going to move to the next piece of the data workflow, using the computer to read in our data, and then use it for analysis and visualization.